-Moses Asch (1905-1986) founded Folkways Records in 1948.
-Through the record label, Asch sought to document the entire world of sound.
-The 2,168 titles he released on Folkways include traditional and contemporary music from around the world, spoken word in many languages, and documentary recordings of individuals, communities, and current events.
-Folkways grew to be one of the largest and most influential record companies in the world.
+Folkways Records sought to document the entire world of sound.
+The 2,168 titles Asch released on Folkways include traditional and contemporary music from around the world, spoken word in many languages, and documentary recordings of individuals, communities, and current events.
+Asch's business practices revolved around the commitment to keep every recording issued by Folkways in print, despite low sales.
+Asch stayed afloat by cutting costs where he could (such as color printing) and offering a high-quality product, meticulously recorded and accompanied by extensive liner notes.
+In doing this, he could charge a slightly higher price than other commercial outfits.
+Despite a tenuous relationship with financial solvency, Folkways grew to be not only one of the most important independent record companies in the United States in the 20th century, but also one of the largest and most influential record companies in the world.